 Ken is a former international business executive with more than 25 years of experience leading consumer goods companies in the USA and abroad.
 He spent much of his career with Reckitt Benckiser plc, where he oversaw businesses in 24 countries and served as CEO of companies in the USA, UK and Spain.
 He also spent four years with McKinsey & Company and held senior marketing roles with Wilson Sporting Goods and The Clorox Company.
 Ken serves as Chairman of Olin College of Engineering located in Needham, MA and on the Board of the Sonoma Valley Museum of Art.
 He holds a BA in Economics from Claremont McKenna College, and an MBA from the University of Chicago/Booth School of Business.
 Ken and his wife, Dana Simpson-Stokes, moved to Sonoma in 2012 and have two adult children that reside in Chicago and Boston.

-Co-President; Executive Committee; Chair – Governance Committee
+Executive Committee; Chair – Governance Committee

 Over the years, Peg Van Camp has served on a number of nonprofit boards including Horizons Foundation, the oldest gay and lesbian community foundation in the United States; the United Way of the Bay Area; the Gold Rush Trail Foundation, and the Marin Community Foundation, where she served as a trustee for six years.
 She held various roles in these volunteer positions including board chair, governance chair, and chair of other standing and ad hoc committees.
-She currently chairs the Audit Committee for 10,000 Degrees Marin, and sits on the Advisory Board of 10,000 Degrees Sonoma.
+She currently chairs the Audit Committee for 10,000 Degrees Marin and sits on the Advisory Board of 10,000 Degrees Sonoma.
 She also served as Governance Chair of the Impact100 Sonoma board of directors.
 Peg earned her Bachelor’s Degree in English from Lone Mountain College, San Francisco, and her Juris Doctor Degree from the University of San Francisco School of Law.
-She spent more than 40 years in the financial and legal services industries as an operations and commercial lawyer for Wells Fargo Bank, and handling a wide range of practice areas including commercial, corporate and international lending, securities, and nonprofit law for Union Bank and its predecessors.
+She spent more than 40 years in the financial and legal services industries as operations and commercial lawyer for Wells Fargo Bank, and handling a wide range of practice areas including commercial, corporate and international lending, securities, and nonprofit law for Union Bank and its predecessors.
 She retired at the end of 2013 as senior vice president and senior counsel for Union Bank’s primary investment adviser subsidiary, for the Union Bank Foundation, and for the Bank’s Corporate Social Responsibility Division.

 Lucy Weiger is a healthcare executive with over thirty-five years’ experience in healthcare management and consulting.
-She has worked in multiple executive roles with: Kaiser-Permanente in Northern California, Blue Cross and Blue Shield of Massachusetts, Patient Choice Health Plan, Sonoma Valley Hospital, and St. Joseph Health System.
+She has worked in multiple executive roles with Kaiser-Permanente in Northern California, Blue Cross and Blue Shield of Massachusetts, Patient Choice Health Plan, Sonoma Valley Hospital, and St. Joseph Health System.
 Most recently she was the CEO of George Mark Children’s House, a pediatric palliative care facility in San Leandro.
 Lucy served for two years as a Peace Corps volunteer in Ghana.
 She has a master’s degree in public health from Yale University and a bachelor’s degree in environmental science from Connecticut College.
 Lucy moved to Sonoma from Boston in 2004 to be a Vice-President at Sonoma Valley Hospital, responsible for operations and physician recruitment.
 She also recruited the Medical Director for the Sonoma Valley Community Health Center as well as helped them in a consulting role.
 She has served on a number of nonprofit boards both in the East Coast and locally.
 She enjoys being a member of the Sonoma Women’s Salon and Impact 100.
 She is recently married to Bob Crane and they are enjoying their life living in Sonoma and having travel adventures.

-Treasurer; Executive Committee, Sonoma Valley Fund Grants Committee, Events Committee
+Executive Committee, Sonoma Valley Fund Grants Committee, Events Committee

 Judy grew up in New York State and “married” Los Angeles in 1969.
 She has been in the volunteer world most of her life, playing active roles in her three children’s schools and board service with both the Junior League and Westside Guild of Children’s Hospital in Los Angeles.
-On a professional level she was administrator of a family business and a Southern California realtor.
+On a professional level, she was an administrator of a family business and a Southern California realtor.
 Judy married Chuck Young in 2002 and moved to Gainesville, Florida where Chuck was serving as President of the University of Florida and she became a diehard Gator and was active on several boards including the Florida Museum of Natural History.
 Chuck’s next “retirement job” brought them to Doha, Qatar where she enjoyed her association with the women in the ex-pat community and happily worked on her golf game.
 Judy and Chuck moved to Sonoma in late 2010 to be near her daughter’s family and their two grandchildren who live in Tiburon.
 Along with Chuck, Chancellor Emeritus of UCLA, she is active in the community and serves on the Board of the Sonoma Plein Air Foundation.

 Bill M. Sanderson was born and raised on a farm in Gaines County, Texas.
 He graduated from Texas Tech University with a Bachelor of Science Degree in Chemical Engineering in 1960.
 After his graduation, Bill joined Shell Oil Company and worked for 21 years in various capacities in exploration and production, including a three–year period of time in Venezuela.
 In 1981, he joined Western Gas Resources as the Vice President.
 He was later promoted to Senior Vice President and in 1986 was named as the President and Chief Operating Officer.
 All told, Bill was in the oil and gas industry for 35 years before retiring in 1996.
 After retiring, he went back to farming at his Sonoma, California home where he planted a small vineyard.
 Is survived by his wife, Mabeth, and their three children, Doak, Sarah, and Scott